MV Wakashio oil spill: Cleanup

 By early November, all surface oil had been removed from Mauritius waters, and restoration of the coastline was expected to be completed by early 2021.

 On 15 December 2020, Polyeco SA announced that they completed the clean-up of 21 km of shorelines namely Blue Bay, Pointe d'Esny, Preskil Hotel, Pointe Jérôme, Mahebourg Waterfront, Petit Bel Air, Anse Fauvrelle, Rivière des Créoles, Pointe Brocus, l'Île Aux Aigrettes, l'Île Mouchoir Rouge and l'Île des Deux Cocos.

-A media tour was organized by Japan P&I Club on 14 January 2021 following the clean-up operations in the south east of Mauritius.
+A media tour was organized by Japan P&I Club on 14 January 2021 following clean-up operations in the south-east of Mauritius.
 The operations mobilized a total of 370 people over a period of 5 months.
 Some 1300 m3 of liquid waste was pumped and treated at the Virgin Oil Ltd and Eco Fuel Ltd oil refineries, while 7900 m3 of solid waste was extracted from the shorelines.

 Anti-government protests

 Perceived failure of the government to respond promptly and effectively resulted in protests.
 In Mauritius, thousands of protesters assembled in the capital Port Louis, focusing on the Prime Minister Pravind Jugnauth, including calls for the prime minister to step down.
 The Prime Minister has denied any responsibility.
 International protests, primarily led by Mauritian diaspora, also occurred in Canada, New Zealand, Australia, Switzerland, France, Luxembourg, Germany, and the UK.

 The government has suspended the parliament, and has been accused of suppressing local media and preventing independent reporting regarding the incident, drawing sharp rebuke.
 Additionally, the government has been criticised for delegating critical decision-making to faceless and unaccountable 'advisors'.